What is Resilient Santa Barbara County?

-Santa Barbara County ACEs Connection is Santa Barbara County's community page on the ACEs Connection website, and serves as the official RSBC webpage as well.
-KIDS Network staff manage the page.
+Santa Barbara County ACEs Connection is Santa Barbara County's local ACEs Community on the ACEs Connection website.
+Santa Barbara County ACEs Connection also serves as the official Resilient Santa Barbara County website.
+KIDS Network staff manage the site.
 Anyone can join and post updates, information and questions.
-This page also serves to link Community Partners and RSBC stakeholders with recommended resources and updates on work groups and local accomplishments.
+This site also serves to link Community Partners and RSBC stakeholders with recommended resources and updates on work groups and local accomplishments.

 Frequently Asked Questions

 Is RSBC a collaborative or coalition?
 Are there meetings?
 What is the time commitment?

 Resilient Santa Barbara County is a movement that holds space for the work of various collaboratives and coalitions, promoting interconnectivity for collective impact.

 Resilient Santa Barbara County is neither a collaborative nor a coalition in itself, yet it can link partners to collaborations or coalitions that have a specific focus within the movement.
 There are no required meetings.